mjordan/islandora_feeds/README.md

 Once you have configured the importer, you're ready to import your source content like you would using any other Feeds importer.

+### Adding thumbnails

+If your Drupal nodes have an image field with the machine name 'field_tn', the image in this field (or the first image in the field if it repeatable) will be added to the corresponding Islandora object as a TN datastream.
+You can add the image to your nodes manually (via the node add/edit form) or in the feed import; if the latter, you will need to upload the images to your Drupal server to a location the feed fetcher can access it (usually the public files directory).

 ### Generating an XML Forms definition file and XSD Schema from your content type

 If you want to create add/edit forms for your objects using the Islandora XML Forms Builder, you can use an auto-generated form definition file.
 You can do this by going to Structure > [your content type] > edit > Islandora Feeds.
 Simply copy the form schema into a file (ending in .xml) and upload it into the Form Builder.
 You can also dowload an XSD  Schema for your content typ on this page.